Data Protection Policy

 4. Disclosure of personal information outside the EEA

-· make sure that an agreement has been entered into with the organisation the data is being transferred to based on the EU standard model clauses or is covered by the EU-US or EU-Swiss Privacy Shield Framework.
+- Make sure that an agreement has been entered into with the organization the data is being transferred to based on the EU standard model clauses or is covered by the EU US or EU-Swiss Privacy Shield Framework.

 5. Subject Access Requests